 Close to the airport, tucked between several other resorts

-Sandals Royal Caribbean has a wide selection of rooms to suit all types of couples.
-Decorated in dark woods and elegant, soothing neutrals with bright pops of color, even the most basic rooms feel luxurious.
-Four-poster beds sprinkled with red rose petals look ultra romantic.
-All rooms include air-conditioning, mini-fridges stocked with water and sodas, coffeemakers, microwaves, amenities kits, and patios or balconies.
-Club level rooms offer additional amenities, like access to the Club Sandals lounge, private orientation, free Wi-Fi, a dedicated concierge for help with reservations and activity bookings, private room bars, and free room service.
-Some Club level rooms are located right on the beach, with a patio that walks out onto the sand, and others include private pools and swim-up entrances.
-For guests that want a truly luxurious experience, generously-sized butler suites are also available, with beautiful views, large bathrooms that feature whirlpool tubs, and a dedicated butler that’s always on-call for whatever guests may require.
-Note that rooms located near water activities and entertainment feel less private.
-Airplane noise is an issue throughout the resort.
+All units, however, have king-size beds, air-conditioning, minibars with beer and Robert Mondavi wine, coffeemakers, free Wi-Fi, and flat-screen TVs.
+Sitting areas also come standard, and upgraded units add living spaces and outdoor whirlpools.
+Club-level rooms offer additional amenities like access to the Club Sandals lounge, private orientation, a dedicated concierge for help with reservations and activity bookings, in-room bars, and free room service during select hours.
+Some rooms are located right on the beach, with a patio that leads out onto the sand, and others include private pools and swim-up entrances.
+For guests that want a truly luxurious experience, generously sized butler suites are also available, with beautiful views, free 24-hour room service, and a dedicated butler that’s always on-call.
+Note that rooms located near water activities and entertainment feel less private and may suffer from noise, while airplane noise is an issue throughout the resort during the day.

-Free scuba diving, water sports, entertainment -- and a private island make this hotel stand out.
+Free scuba diving, water sports, and entertainment

 It would be fairly easy to spend an entire vacation here with a drink in hand by the beach, but it would be a shame to miss out on at least some of the free and luxe features.
 Guests can enjoy unlimited scuba diving (certification costs extra), snorkeling, sailing, waterskiing and paddleboarding on the water.
 A boat runs back and forth between the main property and the private island, giving guests easy access to the Thai restaurant, oceanside spa services, additional beaches with cabanas, and a pool with swim-up bar.
 The Red Lane Spa features a modern fitness center and a large assortment of treatments.
 Massages on the beach are also available.